lumeland/lume.land/cms/configuration/custom_fields.md

 ```

 The `init()` function will be executed the first time the component is inserted
 in the DOM.
-The `Field` class also provides the following properties:
+The following properties are also available:

 - **schema:** The options of the field (name, label, description, attributes,
   etc).